Bounding deformation spaces of Kleinian groups with two generators

-In \Cref{fig15}, we transform these bounds into $\rho$-coordinates via \cref{rholambda} and plot the bounds obtained directly via \cref{lem2} on the same axes for a range of different values of $ p $.
+\begin{example} In \Cref{fig15}, we compare the bounds from \cref{ineq} (transformed into $\rho$-coordinates via \cref{rholambda}) and the bounds from \cref{lem2} on the same axes for a range of different values of $ p $.
 The figure clearly shows that when $ p $ is small then we obtain better bounds using $ \lambda$-coordinates.
-As $ p \to \infty $ and the isometric circles approach tangency, it is harder and harder for the isometric circles to give an interactive pair and so for large $ p $ the $ \rho$-bounds become stronger than the $ \lambda$-bounds.
+As $ p \to \infty $ and the isometric circles approach tangency, it is harder and harder for the isometric circles to give an interactive pair and so for large $ p $ the $ \rho$-bounds become stronger than the $ \lambda$-bounds. \end{example}